 - Section 5: Operational risk

-Cost: £150 per copy – Preferential pricing available with premium subscription.
+Cost: £150 per copy – Preferential pricing available with premium memberships.

 Ask for discounts

 on multiple copies.